Sid Eudy: World Wrestling Federation (1991–1992)

 At a Superstars taping on May 28, 1991, Eudy made his WWF debut in an untelevised segment, attacking The Mountie following Mountie's open offer.
 On the June 8 episode of Prime Time Wrestling, vignettes began airing promoting his WWF debut and introducing him as Sid Justice.
 Sid made his debut on WWF television on the July 20 episode of Superstars.
-On August 26 at SummerSlam, he served as the guest referee in a handicap match pitting The Ultimate Warrior and the WWF Champion Hulk Hogan against The Triangle of Terror (Sgt.
-Slaughter, Col. Mustafa, and Gen. Adnan).
-Later that night, Sid saved Randy Savage and Miss Elizabeth from an attack at the hands of Jake Roberts and The Undertaker at the newly wed couple's reception.
+On August 26 at SummerSlam, he served as the guest referee in a handicap match pitting Ultimate Warrior and the WWF Champion Hulk Hogan against the Triangle of Terror (Sgt.
+Slaughter, Colonel Mustafa, and General Adnan).
+Later that night, Sid saved Randy Savage and Miss Elizabeth from an attack at the hands of Jake "The Snake" Roberts and The Undertaker at the newly wed couple's reception.
 During this time, Sid defeated Kato in his first televised match on the September 21 episode of Superstars.

 Sid competed for the vacant WWF Championship in the Royal Rumble match on January 19, 1992.
 Sid entered at No. 29 and was among the final four wrestlers, along with Hogan, Randy Savage, and Ric Flair, before he eliminated both Savage and then Hogan, leaving himself and Flair in the ring.
 Hogan, who was still at ringside after being eliminated, grabbed Sid's arm and tried to pull him over the top rope, giving Flair the chance to grab Sid's legs and throw him out to win the match and become the new WWF Champion.

 Less than a week later, on the January 25 episode of Superstars, WWF President Jack Tunney held a press conference to determine Flair's opponent at WrestleMania VIII.
 Before Tunney revealed his decision, Sid stood up as if Tunney called his name.
 Yet to Sid's annoyance, Tunney chose Hogan, giving a menacing glance in Hogan's direction and calling Tunney's decision "bogus".
 Sid later apologized to Hogan and teamed up with him to face The Undertaker and Flair on Saturday Night's Main Event XXX.
 During the match, after he double clotheslined Undertaker and Flair, Hogan reached to Sid for a tag.
 Sid refused and walked out of the match, turning heel in the process.
 Hogan won the match by disqualification.